How To Fill Out Form 6198: Instructions & Example

 - Interest Income: $2,000

-Amara filed an extension on April 15, 2023.
-She wanted to finish them before the October 16 deadline, so she went to her accountant, who helped her fill out Forms 1120-S and Form 6198, which will be filed with her personal return, Form 1040.
+Amara filed an extension on April 15, 2024.
+She has until the October 16 deadline, to fill out Form 6198, which will be filed with her personal return, Form 1040.
 Amara’s share of losses was $75,000, which is 50% of the total loss.

-- Step 1.1: On line 1, her accountant entered her share of Quality Investment Properties, Corp.’s losses, which is $75,000.
+- Step 1.1: On line 1, she entered her share of Quality Investment Properties, Corp.’s losses, which is $75,000.

-- Step 1.4: Her accountant entered her current year’s loss on line 5, which is $74,000.
+- Step 1.4: Her total loss on Line 5 is $74,000.

-- Step 2.1: They entered her basis of $40,000 on line 6.
+- Step 2.1: Entered her basis of $40,000 on line 6.

-- Step 2.2: On line 7, they entered the $10,000 cash contribution she made during the year.
+- Step 2.2: On line 7, she entered the $10,000 cash contribution she made during the year.

-- Step 2.3: On line 8, they added lines 6 and 7, to arrive at $50,000.
+- Step 2.3: On line 8, she added lines 6 and 7, to arrive at $50,000.

 - Step 2.5: The accountant subtracted line 9 from 8 and entered $50,000 on line 10a.
 This value was then carried to line 10 b since it is greater than zero.

-Step 3: Accountant left Part III: Limitation on Losses blank.
+Step 3: Leave Part III blank.

 Since Amara’s activity began after the effective date (the effective date is the first day of the first tax year beginning after 1975), she does not need to complete Part III of this form.
 So, her accountant left it blank.

-Step 4: Accountant figured entries in Part IV Deductible Loss.
+Step 4: Part IV Deductible Loss.

-Amara’s accountant then calculated her deductible loss in Part IV of her Form 6198 by:
+Amara then calculated her deductible loss in Part IV of her Form 6198 by:

 - Step 4.2: They entered the smaller of the line 5 loss or line 20, which is also $50,000, on line 20.
-This is the maximum amount of loss Amara can deduct in the 2022 tax year.
+This is the maximum amount of loss Amara can deduct in the 2023 tax year.

 Who Must File Form 6198